 The number of parents/caregivers who actively participated in a program, either with their children or separately.
 A parent/caregiver is reported in the initial quarter in which he/she received services and counted only once during the fiscal year.
 For example, in the first quarter if 15 parents/caregivers received service, this would be reported at the end of June (end of the first quarter).
-If 5 additional new parents/caregivers received service during the second quarter, a total of 20 parents/caregivers would be reported at the end of September (end of the second quarter).
+If 5 additional new parents/ caregivers received service during the second quarter, a total of 20 parents/caregivers would be reported at the end of September (end of the second quarter).

-Allocation \$350,000 and Above: Interim Report, Financial Statements (EFIS - Schedule 2.9)
+Frequency: Allocation \$350,000 and Above: Interim Report, Financial Statements (EFIS - Data Elements Schedule)

-Name: Number of Hrs of Training, Workshops, Media Events or Conferences
+Name: Number of Hrs of Training, Workshops, Media Events or Conferences in which the training or media event or workshop or conference occurred.

 The number of hours for which a training event or workshop or media event or conference was given.
-This is a cumulative figure and is reported in the first quarter in which the training or media event or workshop or conference occurred.
+This is a cumulative figure and is reported in the first quarter